-Twix Protein Bars Easy Gluten-Free with Almond Flour
+Protein Twix Bars (Gluten-Free with Almond Flour)

 If you’re a fan of Twix, these Protein Twix Bars are perfect for satisfying your sweet tooth.
 Made with almond flour, coconut oil, cashew butter, maple syrup, and your choice of chocolate chips, they’re gluten-free, naturally sweetened, and packed with a protein boost—no refined sugar or artificial flavors.

 If you’re a fan of Twix and love homemade treats, these Protein Twix Bars are going to be a game-changer for your sweet tooth cravings.
 This recipe has all the rich flavors and textures you’d expect from your favorite candy bars, but with wholesome ingredients like coconut oil, cashew butter, maple syrup, and your choice of chocolate chips.
-The shortbread layer gives you that classic crumbly cookie base, and the chewy caramel brings in just the right amount of sweetness—all without any artificial flavors or refined sugar.
-They’re gluten-free with almond flour but can easily be made with a variety of gluten-free flours.
-Plus, the healthy fats from the nut butter and the extra protein boost make these bars more than just a dessert.

 What Makes These Protein Bars a Better Choice than Store-Bought Twix Candy Bars?